 \subsubsection{Testing Configurations of Evaluative Traditional Image Compression Schemes}

-For testing, the officially released BPG software, VTM-17.0 (\textit{VVC} reference software) are chosen.
-For \textit{BPG}, the default configuration is used, and the internal color space is set to YUV444/YUV420 for the testing of \textit{BPG} and \textit{BPG444}.
+For testing, the officially released BPG software, VTM-17.0 (\textit{H.266/VVC} reference software) are chosen.
+For \textit{BPG}, the default configuration is used, and the internal color space is set to YUV420/444 for the testing of \textit{BPG} and \textit{BPG444}.
 For VTM-17.0, the \textit{encoder\_intra\_vtm} configuration is used, and the internal color space is set to YUV444.
-For the different source formats of these testing datasets (USTC-TD and \cite{Kodak, asuni2014testimages, clic}), we convert them to the YUV444 color space for the input of VTM-17.0 by using the \textit{ffmpeg} \cite{FFMPEG} tool.
+For the different source formats of these testing datasets (USTC-TD and \cite{Kodak, asuni2014testimages, clic}), we convert them to the YUV444 color space for the input of VTM-17.0 by using the default \textit{ffmpeg} tool (BT.601 conversion standard).